 Therefore the affected people face the difficulty of sanitation, hygiene, and power.
 Potable and clean drinking water becomes a problem.
 Earthquakes do not only leave permanent marks in the environment but also affect human lives.

 In conclusion, the world has experienced numerous earthquakes in years.
 Chile, Haiti, Japan, New Zealand, etc are places where earthquakes have occurred.
-And they all resulted in a massive devastating effect on humans (physically, economically, environmentally, and socially).
+And they all resulted in high destruction on people and peoples life (physically, economically, environmentally, and socially).

 Humans in such affected places are in the greatest shock of lives and they require outside support.
 Therefore, help in the form of temporary shelter, food, safe drinking water, and different types of medicines are necessary.